ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 * Figure out the proper entity to use (an existing non-profit, or a new one?)
 * Find a willing VC & Startup to do a test run
 * Iterate on what you learn, establishing standard processes for the next test run
+* Once you have a model that everyone is happy with, start expanding the program

 .. _most valuable part: https://medium.com/@nayafia/open-source-was-worth-at-least-143m-of-instagram-s-1b-acquisition-808bb85e4681
 .. _funding problem: https://www.fordfoundation.org/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/